akhilraaaj/my-list/README.md

-# Electron ToDo List Desktop App
+# Electron To-Do List Desktop App

 This is a cross platform todo list desktop application built on electron that allows users to add and remove items or tasks from the list allowing users to organize and prioritize tasks/items.